NolanSmug/NYC-Subway-Journey-Game/README.md

 ## Video Demonstration ##

 **[YouTube Link](https://www.youtube.com/watch?v=8oJfOjqpsMM)**
 > **Note:** I set hard coded values to make the demonstration as simple and understandable as possible.
-In the provided code, the two `Stations` are chosen at random.
+In the provided code, the two `Station` Objects are chosen at random.

 ## Grade ##